Connect with Respect - Garda Schools Programme Post-Primary

 Be in Ctrl

-The Connect with Respect lesson can be followed on using the Be in Ctrl Garda Schools talk.
+Gardaí can follow the Connect with Respect lesson using the Be in Ctrl Garda Schools talk.
 Be in Ctrl developed in partnership with Webwise is a Junior Cycle SPHE resource addressing the issue of online sexual coercion and extortion of young people.
-It aims to inform students of this crime, raise awareness of safe online behaviour and empower young people to seek help and report incidents to the Gardaí.
-This lesson will give students an opportunity to recognise that online sexual coercion and extortion of children is a crime, to raise awareness of safe online communication and promote help seeking and reporting.

 browser background